Expert Tips for Safely Storing Your Car Long TermΒ

 • Give the vehicle another good clean, inside and out, to remove dust and buildup.

-It’s essential to prepare your car for storage – whether you’re going to be away for just a month, or for a longer duration.
+It’s essential to prepare for car storage – whether you’re going to be away for just a month, or for a longer duration.
 These tips will help you keep your vehicle in top condition and prevent any nasty surprises when it’s time to bring it home.

 For secure, and climate controlled vehicle storage with 7 day access and live CCTV surveillance, contact Wilson Storage today for a quote on any one of our convenient locations across Victoria, NSW and Tasmania.